 Any student pursuing a degree in Anthropology needs to look into Rhodes College.
 The location in a big city is wonderful for scholars seeking ample chances for networking, experience, and discovery.

 Every student who is interested in Anthropology needs to look into The University of Tennessee - Knoxville.
 In addition to its bachelor's programs, The University of Tennessee - Knoxville offers graduate degrees in Anthropology.
-Located in Knoxville, Tennessee, this university is ideal for students who prosper in a city atmosphere.
+Want a large student body?
+This institution has over 20,000 students on campus.

 University of Memphis is among your top options if you want to study Anthropology.
 University of Memphis offers graduate degrees in anthropology for those interested in an advanced degree.
-The location in a big city is wonderful for scholars seeking out considerable prospects for social networking, experience, and discovery.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 It is hard to beat Middle Tennessee State University if you wish to pursue Anthropology as a major.
-Situated in Murfreesboro, Tennessee, this university is optimum for young people who thrive in an urban setting.
+This school is among the largest schools in Tennessee.

 It's hard to beat East Tennessee State University if you wish to pursue Anthropology as a major.
 Located in Johnson City, Tennessee, this university is a good choice for students who thrive in an urban atmosphere.

 Freshmen are not required to live on-campus at East Tennessee State University.
 Worried about student debt?
 (We don't blame you!) this school and its $15,416 yearly net price could be a great match for you.
 Interested in learning more about East Tennessee State University's campus?
 Take a virtual tour.